kafelix496/ts-library-template/README.md

-# js-library-template
+# ts-library-template
-Javascript library template
+Typescript library template

 ## Need to change custom config names and stuff
 > Recommend to use initialize scripts